Libya Shield Force: Attacks

-In July 13, members of the Zintan Militia members stationed at Tripoli International Airportwere attacked, killing six people were killed and 25 others were wounded result of the subsecuent clashes.
+In July 13, members of the Zintan Militia members stationed at Tripoli International Airport were attacked, killing six people were killed and 25 others were wounded result of the subsequent clashes.
 Days later, two suicide bombers detonated explosive-laden vehicles at an Al-Saiqa Special Forces base in the city of Benghazi.
 The first bomber detonated at the base entrance, allowing the second bomber to detonate his explosives inside the base immediately after the first explosion.
 In addition to the two attackers, six members of the Saiqa Forces were killed and two others injured in the attack.
-No group claimed responsibility for the incident; however, sources attributed the attack to Ansar al-Sharia (Libya) and the Libyan Shield 1..
+No group claimed responsibility for the incident; however, sources attributed the attack to Ansar al-Sharia (Libya) and the Libyan Shield 1.

 On August 1, an explosive charge detonated near a police building in Benghazi, leaving only property damage, days later another similar attack would be recorded in Benghazi, also causing material damage.
-In the days that followed, attacks would continue, which some sources would point out were the work of the Libyan Shield Force..
+In the days that followed, attacks would continue, which some sources would point out were the work of the Libyan Shield Force.
 Two suicide bombers detonated explosive-laden cars at a Haftar militia checkpoint near the airport in the city of Benghazi.
 In addition to the attackers, more than 10 soldiers were killed and 52 others injured by the blast.
 This was one of two coordinated attacks against the militia in the area that day.
 The Shura Council of Benghazi Revolutionaries claimed responsibility for the incident in coordination with the Ansar al Sharia and the Libyan Shield Forces.